 If you happen to know that a petrol station has recently been replenished, come back another day.
 Filling a petrol station's underground tanks can stir up sediment, which when put in your car can clog your fuel filters and fuel injectors - in some cases requiring repairs!

-Is your car key on a keychain?
-If so, you may be putting unnecessary strain on the tumblers in your ignition.
+Many cars these days have moved to keyless/push button start, but if you still have a good old key and barrel ignition switch, be careful how many other keys you load up onto the keychain.
+If you're like me, every new key gets added to the house & car key bundle, however, this may be putting unnecessary strain on the tumblers in your ignition.
 A few extra keys may not seem like a lot of weight, but with the additional bouncing of the car it can lead to ignition switch failure.

 Make sure to fix any chips in your windscreen sooner rather than later.
 A quick trip to the car service centre will prevent chips from turning into cracks, which in a worst-case scenario may require the whole screen being replaced.